How to localize your app in Korean

-Top Apps & Games
+Top Apps and Games

-In terms of app preferences, South Koreans lean more toward shopping, finance, productivity apps as well as dating apps (but this category is mostly dominated by local developers).
-There is also a growing interest for fitness apps and Language Learning apps, especially the ones for English.
+In terms of app preferences, South Koreans lean more toward shopping, finance, productivity apps, as well as dating apps (but this category is mostly dominated by local developers).
+There is also a growing interest for fitness apps and language learning apps, especially the ones for English.

-Finally, Hangul has a very unique grammatical structure, a lot of different tones and nuances which makes it challenging and more prone to poor quality or wrong translation.
-For example, the order of words is important - instead of saying “Select 4 out of 10 gadgets”, we would have to say “Out of 10 gadgets, select 4” because the larger number should always go first.
-Therefore, to select the best tone, order of words, font and more, it is recommended to work with a native speaker for the translation.
+Finally, Hangul has a very unique grammatical structure, a lot of different tones, and nuances, which makes it challenging and more prone to poor quality or wrong translation.
+For example, the order of words is important.
+Instead of saying “Select 4 out of 10 gadgets,” we would have to say “Out of 10 gadgets, select 4” because the larger number should always go first.
+Therefore, to select the best tone, order of words, font, and more, it is recommended to work with a native speaker for the translation.

 Title and Subtitle/Short Description